philipwalton/blog/articles/why-im-excited-about-native-css-variables.md

 When using descendant combinators we're declaring that buttons inside the header *will look this way*, and that way is different from how the button component defines itself.
 Such a declaration is dictatorial (to borrow Harry's word) and hard to undo in the case of an exception where a button in the header *doesn't* need to look this way.

 With custom properties, on the other hand, the button component is still ignorant of its context and completely decoupled from the header component.
-Its declaration simply says: I'm going to style myself based on these variables, whatever they happen to be in my current situation.
-And the header component simply says: I'm going to set these property values; it's up to the button to determine if and how to use them.
+Its declaration simply says: *I'm going to style myself based on these variables, whatever they happen to be in my current situation*.
+And the header component simply says: *I'm going to set these property values; it's up to my descendants to determine if and how to use them*.

 The main difference is that the extension is opt-in by the button component, and it's easily undone in the case of an exception.

-To make that last point more clear, imagine if a `.Promo` component were added to the header, and button inside the `.Promo` component needed to look like normal buttons, not header buttons.
+To make that last point more clear, imagine if a `.Promo` component were added to the header, and buttons inside the `.Promo` component needed to look like normal buttons, not header buttons.

-If you were using descendant combinators, you have to write a bunch of styles for the header buttons and then *undo* those styles for the promo buttons; which is messy, unnecessary, and error prone:
+If you were using descendant combinators, you'd have to write a bunch of styles for the header buttons and then *undo* those styles for the promo buttons; which is messy and error prone, and easily gets out of hand as the number of combinations increases:

 ```css
 /* Regular button styles. */